machine learning

 Could Photos posted on Social Media sites become the Key to Digital Identify Theft?

-Technology continues to improve at a rapid pace, which often means, “Where there is the will there’s a way.”
+Technology continues to improve rapidly, which often means, “Where there is the will, there’s a way.”

-Since fingerprints can be copied from photos taken up to three meters away does that mean a palm print could potentially be copied from a photo taken 5-10 meters away?
-That question led to an interesting but unscientific experiment where I took pictures of my own hand, enlarged them, and then measured the distance between the ridges and furrows of both my fingers and my palm, and then compared the results of the two.
-Spoiler – probably not.
+Since fingerprints can be copied from photos taken up to three meters away, can a palm print be copied from a photo taken 5-10 meters away?
+That question led to an interesting but unscientific experiment where I took pictures of my hand, enlarged them, measured the distance between the ridges and furrows of my fingers and my palm, and compared the results.
+Spoiler – probably not (yet).

 There are several areas where that distance was similar for both my fingers and palm.
 But, there were also areas on my palm where the average distance between “landmarks” was 3-5+ times greater.
-It turns out that for identification purposes a palm image is often segment into 3-4 distinct regions, likely due to this type of variation.
-This link was helpful to understand the process.
+It turns out that a palm image is often segmented into 3-4 distinct regions for identification purposes, likely due to this type of variation.
+This link was helpful in understanding the process.

-Edit 2020-10-13: This article on “Tiny ML” from Medium.com is the perfect tie-in to the idea described above.
+Edit 2020-10-13: This article on “Tiny ML” from Medium.com is the perfect tie-in to the abovementioned idea.

 Additional Resources: